tomaka/glium-azdo/README.md

  - When using multiple segments of the same vertex buffer, glium creates several VAOs instead of using glDrawElementsBaseVertex for example.

  - Bindless and sparse buffers & textures are not supported.

+## Performances

+This is no noticable performance difference between the `untextured-objects` code in this repo and the `GLBufferStorage-NoSDP` solution of the official `apitest`.